qiime2/docs/source/interfaces/q2studio.rst

 QIIME 2 Studio (``q2studio``) is a graphical user interface for QIIME 2.
 This document will show you how to install and use QIIME 2 Studio as a desktop application.

 .. note:: QIIME 2 Studio currently requires a source installation.
 In the future, we will provide a package distribution/installer which will greatly simplify the installation process presented here.
-An experimental build of QIIME 2 Studio is available as a pre-installed package in the :doc:`VirtualBox image <../install/virtual/virtualbox>`.

 Launching QIIME 2 Studio requires an active ``conda`` environment with QIIME 2 installed in it.
 Failure to activate a compatible ``conda`` environment will likely produce errors, and possibly cause the application to crash.
 If you have not activated your ``conda`` environment already, please do so now: